 For the daredevils, you can get your adrenaline pumping by climbing up the 10-meter high cliff before leaping off into the crystal clear water.
 Make sure you are up for the challenge, because there’s only one way down!

-The island hosts plenty of annual festivals including Koh Tao Underwater World Festival in June which celebrates the island’s environmental and conservation efforts.
+Koh Tao hosts plenty of annual festivals.
+One being Koh Tao Underwater World Festival in June, which celebrates the island’s environmental and conservation efforts.
 Festivities include live music performances, beach clean-ups and turtle releases at one of Koh Tao’s more quiet beaches.

 Does your visit fall in November?
 Around this time of the year you’ll also be able to experience Loi Kratong Day at Koh Tao.